2022mt13151/2022mt13151-AI-ChatBot-Assignment/README.txt

-Certainly!
-Below is an example of a README file containing installation and execution instructions for 2022mt13151-AI-ChatBot-Assignment project.
 Please customize it according to 2022mt13151-AI-ChatBot-Assignment project's specific requirements and structure.

 ```markdown
 # Chatbot with OpenAI API